ConductorOne/baton-freshservice/README.md

 # Getting Started

 Freshservice is an online IT service desk with a fresh twist.
-It puts a refreshing user experience on  top of powerful ticketing and asset management capabilities, and is the most user friendly app in the space.

 When you sign up for Freshservice, you will be offered a 14-day free trial will all the features.
 Go to [www.freshservice.com](https://www.freshworks.com) and click on the Sign up button on the top right corner.
 You can either sign up using your existing Google account, or create a new account by filling the details mentioned in the sign up form.

 Once you’re done with filling all the details, click on Sign up for FREE.
-You’ll be taken into your account, where you will asked to setup your service desk.

 ## Prerequisites